 In the 2012 London Summer Olympics, she became the first player, male or female, to score a goal olimpico (a goal directly from a corner kick) in the Olympic Games.

 She is an advocate for numerous LGBT organizations and outspoken about her politics.

 Rapinoe came out publicly in 2012 and is currently dating WNBA player Sue Bird.

-The star forward, who is popular for scoring points on the field and defending civil rights off the pitch, has become an icon among LGBTQ soccer players of all genders.
+The star forward, who is popular for scoring points on the field and defending civil rights off the pitch, has become an icon among

 After Rapinoe scored two goals in a 2-1 quarterfinal victory over France, at the tail end of LGBTQ Pride Month, she exclaimed, “Go gays!” and added, “You can’t win a championship without gays on your team — it’s never been done before, ever.
 That’s science, right there!”